rwc3030/morphvox_studio_pro_2001/README.md

 ### Overview
 This template provides standardized development guidelines for VST plugin projects within our company.
 All new plugin projects should follow these structures and guidelines to maintain consistency and quality across our product line.

+### New Feature: Voice Transformation
+- Added UI controls for pitch and formant adjustments.
+- Implemented API endpoint for processing voice transformations.

 ### Standard Development Stack
 #### Required Technologies
 - JUCE Framework 7.0+